insideout10/wordlift-plugin/src/readme.txt

 9. The WordLift Dashboard.
 Your [knowledge graph](http://docs.wordlift.io/en/latest/key-concepts.html#knowledge-graph) at a glance.

 == Changelog ==

-= 3.39.0 (????-??-??) =
-* Feature: add support for WPML for WooCommerce for shipping methods structured data.

 = 3.38.5 (2022-10-17) =
 * Feature [#1586](https://github.com/insideout10/wordlift-plugin/issues/1586): Improvements to the Ingredients feature.